Mutekeri/Classification_model_using-tensorflow/README.md

 # Separate out some test images

 Create a directory “(repository_location)\test_images”.
 For each of the directories for the classifications in your (repository_location)\training_images directory, choose at least 2 images and move (don’t copy) them into (repository_location)\test_images.
 Note that we are separating out the images we will use before training (the next step) so the images we test on will not have been used for training.

+# Loading files to jupyter notebook

+There are 2 ways to load the files:
+1. Open jupyter notebook and create a file, change it to a name of your liking.
+Then load the 3 files or codes to your folder (upload.ipynb, retrain.ipynb, test.ipynb).
+Edit the upload.ipynb to your zipped files (training_images and test_images).
+Make sure you remove extra folders after extracting.
+By using the move function in jupyter notebook until you can only click once on the folder and get the intended content.
+2. You can open the C:\Users\name\folder\project folder and literally load the training_images and test_images without using zip files.
+Run jupyter notebook again.
+The files will appear.

 # Run retrain.ipynb